Lizardonne/Pokemon-Team-Builder/README.md

-# Pokemon Search Engine
+# Pokemon Team Type Calculator
- Search engine powered by PokeAPI
+Team builder powered by PokeAPI

 # CS 260
 For this lab, you will create a website that uses HTML, CSS, and JavaScript.
 This website can be for anything you want, but should not be similar to previous labs.
 You must create your own original work.